Behrad3d/B2_Tutorials/README.md

-# BoringB
+# B² Tutorials
-All codes related to my YouTube channel are provided here.
+All codes related to my website and YouTube channel tutorials

-01-Make MATLAB codes run faster
+01 - Swift: iOS 10.3 Request for Reivew
 --------------
-There are few tricks to avoid long run times for your codes.
-Two of which are pre-allocating your variables and avoiding loops.
-Code demonstrates how to avoid using loops in few difference occasions.
+Code for tutorial posted on my website.